 The findings of the archaeological surveys to date (Collins 2005; this report) do not support a requirement for observation of all earth works that may be conducted during future development.
 However, it may be appropriate to observe some areas where there are known artefacts or areas of sensitivity and collection may take place.
 Observation of earth works may be a suitable mitigation for cultural impact in some circumstances, however, such circumstances have not been identified in this assessment.
 As noted above, artefacts may be collected prior to the development of the Brimbin lands.
-The exact nature and timing of any collection will be dependant on the final plan and scheduling of the development, which will be several years in the future.
-Collection of artefacts may be undertaken at this stage, subject to the necessary impact and collection permits being obtained.
+The exact nature and timing of any collection will be dependent on the final plan and scheduling of the development, which will be several years in the future.
+Collection permits being obtained.